ultralytics/ultralytics/docs/en/models/yolo-world.md

 ### Predict Usage

-To perform object detection on an image, use the `predict` method as shown below:
+Object detection is straightforward with the `predict` method, as illustrated below:

 !!!
 Example